PixelGuys/Cubyz/README.md

 [![License](https://img.shields.io/badge/license-bsd3-blue.svg?style=flat
 )](https://github.com/PixelGuys/Cubz/blob/master/LICENSE)
 # Cubyz
 Cubyz is a sandbox 3D voxel video game.
-It offers a native mod API and is currently just a project on training with LWJGL 3 and Java and isn't much original.
+It offers a native mod API and is currently just a project on training with LWJGL 3 and Java and is different to most other voxel games due to the fact that it uses random content generation to make every single world unique many some ways(including ores, materials and tools).

-However, Cubyz can easily be forked to create a new game with 3D sandbox aspect.
+Cubyz can easily be forked to create a new game with 3D sandbox aspect.
 ## Requirements
 Windows: